helgeholm/randy/README.md

 ---------------------------------------

 ## Notes

+No functions rely on `this`, so it's safe to e.g. assign `randy.good.randInt(100)` to a variable or pass it around as a parameter.

 Due to floating point rounding, functions returning floating point values may *extremely rarely* tangent the upper bound.